xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/run_xcat_in_docker_compose.rst

 To demonstrate the steps to run xCAT in a Docker container, take a cluster with the following configuration as an example ::

-    Docker host: dockerhost1
-    The network interface on the Docker host facing the compute nodes: eno1 The IP address of eno1 on Docker host: 10.5.107.1/8 The customized docker bridge: br0
+    The network interface on the Docker host facing the compute nodes: eno1 The IP address of eno1 on Docker host: 10.5.107.1/8 The IP address of container xcatmn: 10.5.107.101 The dns domain of the cluster: clusters.com
-    The name of the docker container running xCAT: xcatmn The hostname of container xcatmn: xcatmn
-    The IP address of container xcatmn: 10.5.107.101 The dns domain of the cluster: clusters.com